 Unlike unions, enums are one of the few runtime syntax extensions provided by TypeScript.
 Each enum declared in code becomes an object.
 Values under the enum are referred to under the enum's name -- both when used as a type and when as a runtime value.

-example could be written with an enum TaskStatus
+The TaskStatus example could be written with an enum TaskStatus:

 Enums are a bit contentious to some TypeScript developers.
 They add new runtime code that may eventually conflict with later versions of JavaScript, such as if the TC39 Enums Proposal is ever ratified.
 On the one hand, they can be useful for having a set of types and values under a shared name.